alberttheprince/rpemotes-reborn/README.md

 Using Menyoo, spawn down a tennis ball and attach it to a human, by default menyoo will attach it to the SKEL_ROOT bone (stomach), so from that, what we can do is either offset the coordinates, say, up to the human ped's mouth, or change the bone altogether.
 Once we've got it correct, we can transfer those coordinates over to RPEmotes, and tah dah, we have our Ptfx Placement.

+Note that `ptfxwait = ` is in ms, so if you'd like a particle to last for 30 seconds, it should be `ptfxwait = 30000`.

 # Adding Your Own Animations ⚙️

 Because the menu gets updated frequently, the files get overwritten.
 To avoid this, you can add your own / downloaded animation files `(.ycd)` inside of a newly created folder, give it a name, and place it in the `rpemotes\stream\[Custom Emotes]` folder.